Good SUP Advice Can Be Hard To Find

-I hate to be the one to tell you this, but all advice does not have a happy ending.
-While there is a generous amount of good advice being passed on in the SUP community every day, there is an equal amount of bad SUP advice just around the river bend.
-It’s entirely up to you to isolate the good advice from the bad, but how?
-Take it from the SUP experts.
+I hate to be the one to tell you this, but all paddle boarding tips don’t have a happy ending.
+While there is a generous amount of good SUP advice being passed on in the paddle board community every day, there is an equal amount of bad SUP advice just around the river bend.
+It’s entirely up to you to isolate the good SUP advice from the bad, but how?
+Take it from the stand up paddle board experts.

 The 5 Worst Pieces Of Advice About Paddle Boarding